Dijji/XstReader/README.md

 2. Extract the contents of the zip file to a programs folder.
 3. Run XstReader.exe, and create shortcuts to it as required.

+## Notes for developers
+* The provided Visual Studio solution includes a XstReader.Base project, which contains all the basic common functionality for reading Outlook files used by XstReader and XstExport.
+The project builds a DLL, which you can use to add the same capability to your own projects.
+XstReader and XstExport do not themselves use the DLL, instead, they simply include the code from the XstReader.Base directory, in order to create executables with minimum dependencies.
+* The XstPortableExport project builds a portable version of XstExport based on .Net Core 2.1.
+However, in order to remain portable, two areas of functionality have to be #ifdef'd out in order not to create a framework dependency and so tie the program to Windows.
+These are support for RTF body formats, and support for MIME decryption.
 ## Release History

+* 1.14
+    * Added command line tool for exporting email contents, attachments, or properties.
+Both Windows and cross-platform versions are provided.
+* 1.12
+    * Added support for viewing encrypted or signed messages and their attachments if matching certificate is in user certificate store.
+(Does not perform signature verification)
 * 1.8
     * Allow searching within Cc and Bcc names
     * Show email time as well as date in list of emails in folder